-8.5.13 All rural zones
+8.8.13 All rural zones

 a.
-In considering whether or not to grant subdivision consent, the Council shall have regard to the matters in 8.4.6 Additional matters - rural zones.
+In considering whether or not to grant subdivision consent, the Council shall have regard to the matters in Rule 8.7.6 Additional matters - rural zones.

-8.5.14 Natural and cultural heritage - Industrial General Zone (North Belfast)
+8.8.14 Natural and cultural heritage - Industrial General Zone (North Belfast)

-- a.
-The extent to which Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6, wāhi tapu and wāhi taonga including waipuna, are protected, and the effects of subdivision on Ngāi Tahu, ecological and amenity values are avoided, remedied or mitigated.
-This may be through the design and layout proposed for subdivision and/or earthworks. - b.
+a.
+The extent to which sites of Ngāi Tahu cultural significance identified in Appendix 9.5.6, wāhi tapu and wāhi taonga including waipuna, are protected, and the effects of subdivision on Ngāi Tahu, ecological and amenity values are avoided, remedied or mitigated.
+This may be through the design and layout proposed for subdivision and/or earthworks.

+- b.
 The extent to which the subdivision and/or earthworks provides for pathways for the water to flow from the spring head that have regard to any existing natural flow path. - c.
 Whether a protocol has been agreed with Te Ngāi Tūāhuriri Rūnanga for managing any accidental discovery.
-This may include a cultural monitor who shall be a representative approved by Te Ngāi Tūāhuriri Rūnanga and contracted by the applicant to be on_site if deemed necessary by the Rūnanga.
+This may include a cultural monitor who shall be a representative approved by Te Ngāi Tūāhuriri Rūnanga and contracted by the applicant to be on-site if deemed necessary by the Rūnanga.

-8.5.15 Assessment Matters Residential New Neighbourhood Zone (Meadowlands Exemplar)
+8.8.15 Residential New Neighbourhood (North Halswell) Zone - (Meadowlands Exemplar Overlay)

-8.5.15.1 Place making, context, and heritage
+8.8.15.1 Place making, context, and heritage

 - a.
-Whether the subdivision-(MED), site-(MED) and building-(MED) design and allotment-(MED) layout: - i. addresses the existing context, including retention of natural and built features, adjacent patterns of development (MED) and potential visual and physical connections; - ii. creates a distinctive identity;

-iii. distributes allotments (MED) for higher density building (MED) typologies to support community and retail facilities and public transport, and create a critical mass of activity and focus;

-- iv. locates larger allotments (MED) on corner sites (MED) to provide for larger scale multi residential unit building (MED) typologies that address adjacent streets and open spaces and assist neighbourhood legibility; - v. provides public and private space, including communal space that is usable and accessible, incorporates large scale tree planting, and low impact design features; - vi. responds to, and complements the design and layout of adjacent blocks, streets and open spaces; - vii. has dimensions and an orientation which provide for efficient vehicle access (MED) and parking, including garage (MED) spaces, that is safe for pedestrians and cyclists, and does not compromise the quality of current or future public or private space; - viii. promotes building (MED) typologies that protect the privacy and outlook of adjacent sites (MED); - ix. promotes building (MED) typologies that retain the central area of the block for open space or shared vehicle access; and - x. minimises the use of rear lots allotments and long cul-de-sacs. - b.
-Whether in relation to Spreydon Lodge the: - i. use of the lodge and its curtilage is compatible with its historic heritage values, including heritage trees, whilst enabling its viable economic use, as informed by advice from: - A. a historian or architectural historian as part of the comprehensive subdivision (MED) and land use consent application; - B. a qualified arborist to determine the age, health, species, historical and scientific significance of the trees.
+Whether the subdivision, site and building design and allotment layout: - i. addresses the existing context, including retention of natural and built features, adjacent patterns of development and potential visual and physical connections; - ii. creates a distinctive identity; - iii. distributes allotments for higher density building typologies to support community and retail facilities and public transport, and create a critical mass of activity and focus; - iv. locates larger allotments on corner sites to provide for larger scale multi residential unit building typologies that address adjacent streets and open spaces and assist neighbourhood legibility; - v. provides public and private space, including communal space that is usable and accessible, incorporates large scale tree planting, and low impact design features; - vi. responds to, and complements the design and layout of adjacent blocks, streets and open spaces; - vii. has dimensions and an orientation which provide for efficient vehicle access and parking, including garage spaces, that is safe for pedestrians and cyclists, and does not compromise the quality of current or future public or private space; - viii. promotes building typologies that protect the privacy and outlook of adjacent sites; - ix. promotes building typologies that retain the central area of the block for open space or shared vehicle access; and - x. minimises the use of rear allotments and long cul-de-sacs. - b.
+Whether in relation to Spreydon Lodge the: - i. use of the lodge and its curtilage is compatible with its historic heritage values, including heritage trees, whilst enabling its viable economic use, as informed by advice from: - A. a historian or architectural historian as part of the comprehensive subdivision and land use consent application; - B. a qualified arborist to determine the age, health, species, historical and scientific significance of the trees.

-8.5.15.2 Building typology, mix, and location
+8.8.15.2 Building typology, mix, and location